TSYS-Merchant/stumps/README.md

 #Background

-Some examples of where [Merchant Warehouse](http://www.merchantwarehouse.com/) makes a SOA call to a third party include (but are not limited to):
+Some examples of where [Merchant Warehouse](http://www.merchantwarehouse.com/) makes a web service call to a third party include:

-* Sending encrypted card data to [Magtek](http://www.magtek.com/) or [Idtech](http://www.idtechproducts.com/) to decrypt
+* Sending encrypted card data to [Magtek](http://www.magtek.com/) or [Idtech](http://www.idtechproducts.com/) in order to decrypt it
 * Running a sale/void/refund through [Google Wallet](http://www.google.com/wallet/), [ISIS](https://www.paywithisis.com/), [Level Up](https://www.thelevelup.com/), or any of our other platform partners
-* Running a sale/void/refund through [FirstData](https://www.firstdata.com/en_us/home.html), or many of our other payment processors
+* Running a sale/void/refund through [FirstData](https://www.firstdata.com/en_us/home.html), or any of our other payment processors
 * Integrating with the [STS gift card](http://smarttransactions.com/) solution, or any of our other gift solutions
-* Ditto for [ACH](http://en.wikipedia.org/wiki/Automated_Clearing_House) (check clearing houses)
+* Integrating with [ACH](http://en.wikipedia.org/wiki/Automated_Clearing_House) automated check clearing houses

-Stumps allows us to clearly demarkate what the System Under Test is, and allows us to test our products without also testing our partners' services.
-We'll cover that in separate integration tests.
+Stumps allows us to clearly deliniate what the [System Under Test](http://en.wikipedia.org/wiki/System_under_test) is, and allows us to test our products without also testing our partners' services.
+We cover that in separate integration tests.

 Stumps also plays a big role in helping Merchant Warehouse test our internal services.
-Our products are built using a Service Oriented Architecture design, all layered atop our Core Payment Gateway.
+Our products are built using a [Service Oriented Architecture](http://en.wikipedia.org/wiki/Service-oriented_architecture) design, all layered atop our Core Payment Gateway.
 Stumps allows us to introduce mocks in between these SOA hops, so that we can clearly isolate our system under test.

 #Motivation